mmitch/cobol-build/README.md

    and edit it to your needs.
 Most important are the variables `BUILDROOT` and `PROJECTROOT`.

+3. You may also copy `template/.gitignore` to the root directory of your project (or add it to your existing `.gitignore`) to exclude the `build/` and `target/` subdirectories from git.

+   - If your `PROJECTROOT` is in a non-standard location, you will have to edit the paths accordingly.

-3. Structure your COBOL source code in the predefined directory layout (see `PROJECTROOT` or _build projects_ below).
+4. Structure your COBOL source code in the predefined directory layout (see `PROJECTROOT` or _build projects_ below).

-4. Write a `build.txt` for your project(s), see _build.txt_ below.
+5. Write a `build.txt` for your project(s), see _build.txt_ below.

-5. If you want [TravisCI integration](https://travis-ci.org), copy `template/.travis.yml` to the root directory of your project.
+6. If you want [TravisCI integration](https://travis-ci.org), copy `template/.travis.yml` to the root directory of your project.

    - If you put _cobol-build_ in a directory _not_ named